Neats29/neats29.github.io/source/coaching/index.md

     alt="">
 </img>

-- **One-off Experiences**: for those looking to experience this flavour of inner work or to work on an ad-hoc basis.
-It's an opportunity to connect with your internal parts and work with different emotions.
-The purpose is to get a taste for the session and see if you'd like to continue working together.
-Or alternatively, to book as and when needed.
+- **Short term Experience**: for those looking to experience this flavour of inner work, to tackle a recent challenge or to work on an ad-hoc basis.

 You may [book a free discovery call](https://cal.com/neats/intro) where we will discuss working together and book your first call.
 You may also [DM me on twitter](https://twitter.com/neats29) with any questions or to request a session.

 **Duration:**
 sessions are 90 minutes on average, done via video call.

-**Investment:** £75—£100 (sliding scale).
+**Investment:**
+suggested: £100.

+However, I offer a sliding scale: £75—£120

 The sliding scale is to accommodate different affordability levels.
 You may choose a value in this range that feels good to you.